saintcrossbow/SmartFileExtract/BashBunny Script/readme.txt

 Wiki.
 Change the following:
 - payload.txt: change your file volume name for the bashbunny (if necessary)
   Note: Very much recommend you do this, otherwise will be picked up by forensics
-- e.cmd: change your options for the extract her
+- e.cmd: change your options for the extract here

 Good luck!